Hellimax/Magic-mirror-attendance-system/README.md

 # Magic-mirror-attendance-system
 A attendance system that uses face recognition to mark the attendance of a user

-Modules Needed = numpy, pandas, scikit-learn, opencsv
+Modules Needed = numpy, pandas, scikit-learn, opencv

 Just run Attendance.py